-- IMPORTANT: Measure the area to be installed, perimeter rows of opposing walls should be the same width.
-Adjust the width and the length of the first panel to be installed accordingly. - 2.
-To cut the board: Use a simple utility knife and ruler, and with the top side facing up, cut heavily and several times on the same axis.
-The knife will not go through the surface but make a deep cut.
-You can then lift one half of the board using your other hand to hold down the second placing it very close to the cut.
-The floorboard will split naturally. - 3.
-First row, first panel: After adjusting the measurements of the first panel as described above, begin laying at the left-hand corner of the longest wall and proceed from the wall with the grooves facing out, away from the walls.
-Use spacers to create 5/16" / 8 mm expansion gaps. - 4.
-First row, second panel: Drop the plank and gently tap down the end with a rubber mallet so it firmly locks into the previous plank until both are at the same height.
+- 1. First row, first plank: After thoroughly cleaning the subfloor, you should begin laying from left to right.
+Position the first plank so that grooved edge is facing you.
+Place the floorboard 1/4" / 6 mm from the left wall.
+Use spacers between the wall and the floorboard. - 2.
+First row, second plank: Drop the plank and gently tap down the end with a rubber mallet so it firmly locks into the previous plank until both are at the same height.
 Make sure both planks are perfectly aligned.
 It is crucial that after the short edges of two connecting planks are correctly aligned, and the rubber mallet contacts the plank in the area directly above the short edge, allowing for a correct locking.